 The LARCC Centre was the inspiration and design of the late Ita Bourke who, after being diagnosed with cancer, travelled to an established centre in England for therapy and support.
 This period of care showed Ita that there was a great need in Ireland for a similar service and she made it her driving ambition to set up a Centre.

 After much preparation and with the help of their families, friends and business associates, the LARCC Centre was opened in November 2002.
-The LARCC Centre has now been in operation for 8 years and continues to grow and expand its services led by a team of dedicated nurses, therapists, counsellors and administrators.
+The LARCC Centre continues to grow and expand its services led by a team of dedicated nurses, therapists, counsellors and administrators.